RR0/uDb/README.md

     node udb [options]

       Options:

           -h, --help                                     output usage information
           -V, --version                                  output the version number
-        -d, --data [dataFile]                          Specify data file.
-Defaults to ./U.RND -s, --sources [sourcesFile]                    Specify sources file.
-Defaults to ./usources.txt -wm, --worldmap [wmFile]                       Specify world map file.
-Defaults to ./WM.VCE -r, --range <fromIndex>..<toIndex>             Specify record range to output.
-Defaults to 1..end -r, --records <recordsIndexes>                 Specify a list of indexes of records to output.
+          -d, --data [dataFile]                          Data file to read.
+Defaults to ./U.RND -s, --sources [sourcesFile]                    Sources file to read.
+Defaults to ./usources.txt -wm, --worldmap [wmFile]                       World map file to read.
+Defaults to ./WM.VCE -r, --range <fromIndex>..<toIndex>             Record range to output.
+Defaults to 1..end -r, --records <recordsIndexes>                 List of indexes of records to output.
-        -c, --count <maxCount>                         Specify the maximim number of records to output.
+          -c, --count <maxCount>                         Maximum number of records to output.
-        -f, --format <default|csv|xml> [csvSeparator]  The format of the output -o, --out <outputFile>                         The name of the file to output.
+          -f, --format <default|csv|xml> [csvSeparator]  Format of the output -o, --out <outputFile>                         Name of the file to output.
 Will output as CSV if file extension is .csv
-        -v, --verbose                                  Displayed detailed processing information.
+          -v, --verbose                                  Displays detailed processing information.
           --debug                                        Displays debug info.

 If no files are specified, it will look for `usources.txt` as a source file, and `U.RND` as a data file in the current directory.